WEEK 14 - Molding and Casting

 8. Pouring Silicone into the CNC Mold

 The silicone mixture was poured slowly into the CNC-machined mold.
-Pouring from one side allowed the material to flow naturally across the surface and helped reduce trapped air in the detailed areas of the cat face.
+Pouring from one side allowed the material to flow naturally across the surface and helped reduce trapped air.

 Pouring silicone